 Our exclusive Code Cash Home Improvement Grant is available to qualified residents to help remedy minor property code violations.
-These are 50% match grants, up to $2,000, to help those who have received a property maintenance code violation and meet at least two of the qualifying factors:
+These are 50% match grants, up to $2,000, to help those who have received a property maintenance code violation from the City and meet at least two additional qualifying factors:

 The City of Burnsville has ordinances in place that help ensure homes and other property are well-maintained, safe and don’t impact the quality of life of others in a neighborhood.